-Additionally, Brenner manages the league’s relationship with Turner Sports relating to NBA Digital, where she is responsible for the development and oversight of NBA TV, NBA League Pass, NBA.com and various NBA mobile content offerings.
-In recent years, Brenner oversaw the rollout of a variety of new digital offerings including single game availability of NBA League Pass, phone- and tablet-optimized streams through NBA Mobile View, fully produced weekly games in virtual reality, and the league’s first real-time fantasy game, NBA InPlay.
+Additionally, Brenner co-manages NBA Digital, the league’s extensive cross-platform portfolio of digital assets jointly operated by the NBA and WarnerMedia, including the NBA App, NBA League Pass, NBA.com and NBA TV.
+In recent years, Brenner oversaw the rollout of a variety of new digital offerings, including single-game, quarter-by-quarter and 10-minute availability of NBA League Pass, phone- and tablet-optimized streams through NBA Mobile View, fully produced weekly games in virtual reality, and the league’s first real-time fantasy game, NBA InPlay.

 Brenner lives on the Upper West Side with her husband Joe and their two children, Sadie and Jack.